Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 * **Back End**

-  * Connect the two back-end NIC ports (2 &#215; 100 Gbps) on your nodes to separate switches.
+  * Connect the two back-end NIC ports (2 &#215; 25 Gbps or 100 Gbps) on your nodes to separate switches.

   * Use an appropriate inter-switch link or virtual port channel.